raspberrypilearning/getting-started-scratch/en/step_8.md

 </div>

 Use a `forever`{:class="block3control"} block to create a looped sound.
 Select some sounds that you like and/or experiment.
 You can:
-+ Create a series of short sounds in a sequence
++ Create a series of short sounds in a sequence, or
-+ Or, use different instrument notes and effects to make a soundtrack
++ Use different instrument notes and effects to make a soundtrack

 ```blocks3
 when flag clicked